mustaqahmed/user-activation-v2/README.md

-user actions: an "active" state typically implies either the user is currently interacting with the page through some input mechanism (typing, clicking with mouse etc.), or the user has completed some interaction since the page got loaded.  _User gesture_ is another term frequently used to express the same idea (e.g. "allow something only with a user gesture").
+user actions: an "active" state typically implies either the user is currently interacting with the page through some input mechanism (typing, clicking with mouse etc.), or the user has completed some interaction since the page got loaded.  (_User gesture_ is a misleading term occasionally used to express the same idea, e.g. "allowing something only with a user gesture", even though a swipe gesture doesn't typically activate a page.)

 Browsers control access to "abusable" of APIs through user activation.
 The most obvious example of such an API is opening popups through `window.open()`: when